 TRAVEL > NORTH AMERICA > UNITED STATES > OREGON

-Renowned for its artsy, laidback atmosphere, coffee culture, and award-winning microbrews and Pinot noir wines, Oregon especially caters to outdoor enthusiasts.
+Oregon caters to outdoor enthusiasts.
 This state has a diverse landscape of mountain peaks, dense forests, rolling hills, valleys, deserts, water ways and ocean vistas.

-Portland, the largest city (and my home town) in the northwest of the state, is home to a vast and diverse selection of quality restaurants, representing both local and global cuisine, as well as great cafes and breakfast hotspots.
+Portland, the largest city (and my childhood hometown) in the northwest, is home to a vast and diverse selection of quality restaurants, representing both local and global cuisine, as well as great cafes and breakfast hotspots.

 Divided by the Cascade Mountain Range, which runs north and south, the more populous western third receives plenty of precipitation throughout year to maintain lush, dense greenery.